dinkelk/stocker/README.md

 ## Usage

 Let's plan for retirement.
-Below we define a $250,000 portfolio made up of 60% US stocks and 40% US Bonds:
+Below we define a $250,000 portfolio made up of 60% US stocks and 40% US Bonds.
+Our goal is to grow this to over 1 million dollars by retirement:

 ```
 stocks_and_bonds_portfolio = Portfolio(